Local elections 2018: How important was Brexit?

 Thanks to a collapse in UKIP support almost everywhere, both the Conservatives and Labour are enjoying more support this year than they did four years ago.

-But outside the capital it was the Conservatives' vote that increased the most - by eight points, compared with Labour's seven point rise.
+The BBC's projected national vote share puts both parties on 35%.
+This could be seen as a draw, so far as both parties' national performance was concerned.

-For the Liberal Democrats, support has increased on average by three points, a modest improvement on the poor baseline that the party was trying to defend.
+The Lib Dems are on 16% according the BBC estimate, which uses the results of key wards to estimate what a Britain-wide vote would have been.

-The absence of any substantial net swing between the two largest parties is broadly in line with what might have expected from the opinion polls, which put the Conservatives just a nose ahead.
+The absence of any substantial net swing between the two largest parties is broadly in line with what might have been expected from the opinion polls, which put the Conservatives just a nose ahead.

 Yet Labour had allowed expectations that the party would make big gains to grow, and especially that the party might perform spectacularly in London.